jhalon/jhalon.github.io/_side-channel/cpp-vtables-binary-ninja.md

 }
 ```

 Now we have actual function names instead of generic placeholders!
-Something that immediately caught my eye - several functions reference `WindowsAppReputationBase`.
-So that seems to be the base class!
-Remember those `_purecall` stubs we found earlier?
-This confirms that `SmartScreenAppReputation` inherits from `WindowsAppReputationBase`, and the vtable contains a mix of functions from both classes.
+Looking at the functions, we can see references to several different classes - `SmartScreenAppReputation`, `WindowsAppLookupRequest`, `WindowsAppxLookupRequest`, and `WindowsAppReputationBase`.
+These appear to be different components within Smart Screen's reputation checking system, handling different types of scans for regular Windows apps vs Appx packages.
+The presence of `WindowsAppReputationBase` functions suggests there's some inheritance going on, but the exact class hierarchy would require more analysis to confirm.

 ## Closing